peachcloud/peach-devdocs/src/software/direct-ethernet-setup.md

    }
 }
 ```
+Note that b8:27:eb:b1:b1:4e may need to be replaced with the address of your pi's ethernet interface,
+which you can look up on the pi by running `ip a` on the pi.
+This address should be static.
+This section of the config tells the dhcp server ot always give the specified client
+the specified IP address 10.0.2.4 when that client asks for an IP address.

 In `/etc/default/isc-dhcp-server`,
 add the following section with the name of your ethernet interface (in this case ens9),